muhktar/GitBashNotes/command-line-notes.md

 This command fetches the changes that are on your remote server and  places them on your local repo if it is not already on there.

-https://curriculeon.github.io/Curriculeon/lectures/version-control-systems/git/my-first-repository/content.html
+##### FYI: pressing the tab button auto completes in the commandline/powershell/gitbash

+For More Notes on GitBash/GitHub I highly reccomend: https://curriculeon.github.io/Curriculeon/lectures/version-control-systems/git/my-first-repository/content.html

 # makes title big
 ## makes title smaller than before